uzh-dqbm-cmi/PySeqLab/docs/source/install.rst

 Download
 ================================================================================

-The latest release of PySeqLab could be obtained from:
+The latest release of PySeqLab could be obtained from `Bitbucket <https://bitbucket.org/A_2/pyseqlab/downloads>`__.
-`Bitbucket <https://bitbucket.org/A_2/pyseqlab/downloads>`__.

-Source code is available on
+Source code is also available on
 `Bitbucket <https://bitbucket.org/A_2/pyseqlab/overview>`__.

 .. _Installation: